-Josh Gordon feeling at home in Seattle but still waiting for a few more balls to come his way
+He’s still waiting for more throws, but Josh Gordon ‘absolutely’ wants to be with Seahawks next year

 “I haven’t had any expectations as far as snap counts, reps, stuff like that,’’ he said.
 “I just know when I’m called upon kind of make sure I know what I’m doing out there.’’

-So, you won’t hear a hint of discontent from Gordon in what so far have been largely underwhelming results in his four games with the Seahawks relative both to what he has accomplished in the past and the excitement that greeted his arrival.
+So, you won’t hear a hint of discontent from Gordon about largely underwhelming results in his four games with the Seahawks relative to past accomplishments and the excitement that greeted his arrival.

-Gordon has six catches for 81 yards and no touchdowns, numbers that wouldn’t match his per-game averages in 2014 when he had 87 receptions for 1,646 yards and nine touchdowns in 14 games with the Browns, a year that ended with him named to the All-Pro team.
+Gordon has six catches for 81 yards and no touchdowns, numbers that wouldn’t match his per-game averages in 2014, when he had 87 receptions for 1,646 yards and nine touchdowns in 14 games with the Browns.
+That year ended with Gordon being named to the All-Pro team.

-It also pales a bit to what he’d done in his six games this year with the Patriots before he was waived, for whom he had 20 receptions for 287 yards and a touchdown, with a high of six catches for 83 yards with the Dolphins.
+It’s also not on the level of what he’d done in his six games this year with the Patriots before they waived him.
+With New England, he had 20 receptions for 287 yards and a touchdown, with a high of six catches for 83 yards against the Dolphins.

-It hasn’t been for lack of playing time.
+His results in Seattle haven’t been for lack of playing time.

-Gordon saw his most snaps as a Seahawk Sunday night against the Rams in Los Angeles with 37, good for 55 percent.
-He’d played 37, 20 and 27 in the three games prior to that, 33 to 37 percent in each game.
+Gordon saw his most snaps with the Seahawks on Sunday night against the Rams in Los Angeles with 37, good for 55%.
+He’d played 37, 20 and 27 in the three games before that, 33-37% in each game.

-Gordon had five targets against the Rams but they were good for just two receptions — an 11-yarder on the third play of the game and a 23-yarder on the last series of the game.
+Gordon had five targets against the Rams but just two receptions — an 11-yarder on the third play of the game and a 23-yarder on the last series of the game.
 The latter converted a fourth-and-18 and meant that five of Gordon’s six catches this year have picked up third or fourth downs.

-But coach Pete Carroll said Gordon could have had a bigger day.
+Coach Pete Carroll said Gordon could have had a bigger day — only, he said it wasn’t really Gordon’s fault.

 “Josh has had huge games in the past,’’ Carroll said.
 “He just hasn’t gotten the ball enough yet to show that for us.
 But he’s done really well.
 Josh has been a really good guy around here in practicing and working hard and studying.